In this article, we’ll show you how to write perfect LinkedIn Connect messages to make connections and receive responses.

 LinkedIn Connect Message for Job Seekers

-Although the purpose of LinkedIn is to build professional relationships, requesting a job is still a big ask and may not be appropriate if you don’t know the person you’re sending the message to.
+Although the purpose of LinkedIn is to help users establish a mutual connection and find each other, requesting a job is still a big ask and may not be appropriate if you don’t know the person you’re sending the message to.

-Don’t be too direct when seeking a job on LinkedIn.
-Instead, try discussing employees and the hiring process in a way that’s relevant to them, and steer future conversations toward a potential job.
+Don’t be too direct when trying to connect with people on LinkedIn.
+Instead, you can use your LinkedIn connection requests to talk about employees and the hiring process in a way that’s relevant to them.
+After the connection request, you can steer conversations toward a potential job.

 I really liked the article you wrote for [website] on [employee topic].
 I found it very inspiring and informative.
 I especially liked [specific part of the article].
 I’d like to connect with you to ask you a few questions about your hiring process.